|

 Stone continued as President of Purdue until July 17, 1921, when he died in

-an accident while mountain-climbing with his wife Margaret on Mt.
-Eon,
+with his second wife Margaret on Mt.
+Eon, Alberta, Canada.
+His children with

-Alberta, Canada.
-Their two children were David F. and Richard Stone.
+his first wife Victoria were David F. and Richard Stone.

 Stone Family Papers